 What is industrial deafness?

 It’s where hearing is impaired or lost completely through working in heavy industry without any form of protective headgear to wear.
-Causes of industrial deafness include:
+Causes of workplace hearing loss include:

 - Constant noise in factories or recycling facilities

-- Explosions or sudden loud noises, as heard in the construction industry
+- Explosions or sudden loud noises, as heard in engineering, steel and construction industries

 Who can I claim against?